Malta. What was once a quiet, sleepy island nestled in the Mediterranean Sea has blossomed into the booming epicentre of European iGaming.

 iGaming conferences gather operators, suppliers, and affiliates all under one roof for a multi-day networking extravaganza, giving suppliers the ideal platform to showcase their products and services to a captive audience.

-As a side-mention, the events' unmissable no-expense-spared after-parties are something to behold - but that's a topic for another day!
+As a side-mention, the events' unmissable no-expense-spared after-parties are a plesaure-seeker's paradise - but that's a topic for another day!

 Unfortunately, like countless others, the entire iGaming industry remains at the mercy of COVID-19.
 Most of the events planned for 2021 have been shelved altogether or put on the backburner, victims of a pandemic whose effects are far-reaching.